GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

     * Opens Dec.
 10, 2020
     * Closes Jan.
 29, 2021
     * NSWC Crane Project Talks: Dec.
-17, 2020 (**A virtual panel will be available to answer questions related to the challenge.gov posting and the Prize Challenge-time TBD**)
+17, 2020 (**A virtual panel will be available to answer questions related to the challenge.gov posting and the Prize Challenge from 1300-1500 ET**)
   * Evaluation period 10-14 calendar days

   * Virtual presentation 14 calendar days